 When I came across the notion that I could get good at anything I set my mind to, I was blown away.
-The whole idea that you can’t teach old dogs new tricks has now been debunked (both for humans and for dogs).
-Thankfully, the brain is far more plastic than people used to believe, and you can shape your mind through disciplined practice.
+Cases have been made against the idea that you can’t teach old dogs new tricks (both for humans and for dogs).
+The brain is rather plastic and malleable, allowing you to shape your mind and habits through disciplined practice.
 So just because you’re bad at something today doesn’t mean you have to keep being bad at it tomorrow.

-It’s been said that the brain is the most complicated and mysterious thing in the entire universe.
-The five books below are not only the books that most shaped my understanding of the brain, but they are the ones that will help you unlock some of those mysteries and in the process completely supercharge your mind.
-Understanding is the key to unlocking your full potential.
+It’s been said that the brain is the most complicated thing in our universe.
+The five books below are the ones that most shaped my understanding of the brain.
+They’re also the ones that will help you unlock some of its mysteries, and in the process, supercharge your mind.
 Read on, but only if you want to become a total badass. #JediStuff

 By David Eagleman

-Most people think of themselves as being their conscious mind.
-But as author David Eagleman shows in this book, the conscious mind is often the last to know, and the real work of constructing what you think of as “you” is being done by the subconscious.
+You might think of yourself as being your conscious mind.
+However, author David Eagleman shows that the conscious mind is often taking a back seat.
+Instead, the real work of constructing what you think of as “you” is being done by the subconscious.

 Eagleman does an excellent job of bringing these deep mysteries within easy grasp without ever dumbing things down.
-This book is not only fun to read, but it will help you become at least aware of some of the processes and subroutines that make up the bulk of your existence but sit just out of conscious view.
-This fresh perspective allows you to take control of some of these processes, or at least not be as controlled by them—and that is the first step toward getting out of The Matrix.
+This book about the brain is fun to read.
+Plus, it will help you become aware of some of the processes and subroutines that sit just out of conscious view but make up the bulk of your existence.
+This fresh perspective allows you to take control of some of these processes, or at least not be as controlled by them—and that is the first step toward getting out of the Matrix.

 By V.S.
 Ramachandran

-In understanding the brain at its best and its most terrifyingly broken, you really do begin to understand the processing power, and most importantly, the perspective that creates this human experience.
+In understanding the brain at its best and its most terrifyingly broken, you really do begin to understand the processing power and perspective that creates this human experience.
 In peeking under the hood at the processes that drive our mental functions, much like Eagleman, Ramachandran helps the reader not only better understand the brain, but also begin to transcend the algorithms that invisibly steer our behavior.

-Whether you’re male or female, this is a must-read book.
-The book details the phases and changes that a woman’s brain goes through (physically and hormonally) from childhood to post menopause and everything in between.
-For me, it really helped me understand the neurological underpinnings of the female perspective, and for my wife (who has read this book now multiple times), it helped her put words to her thoughts, feelings and maturation as a woman.
+No matter your gender, The Female Brain is a must-read book.
+Author Louann Brizendine details the phases and changes that a woman’s brain goes through (physically and hormonally) from childhood to postmenopause and everything in between.
+It really helped me understand the neurological underpinnings of the female perspective.
+For my wife (who has now read this book multiple times), it helped her put words to her thoughts, feelings and maturation as a woman.
 Discussing the book and its concepts helped us both communicate better and ensure that we were speaking the same language.

-There are many other amazing books on the brain, and these are truly just a few of the books that have shaped my understanding of the mind.
-Since the brain is the organ most in control of shaping our world, if you’re only going to study one topic, for my money, the brain is it.
+There are many other amazing books on the brain; these are truly just a few that have shaped my understanding.
+Since shaping your brain impacts your knowledge and habits, if you’re only going to study one topic, for my money, the brain is it.
 These books are an awesome primer to get you started.
 I hope you enjoy the journey and get as much from it as I have.